itschip/react-fivem-lua-boilerplate/README.md

 # A React boilerplate for FiveM, with Lua.

+# Note
+This repo is rather deprecated than anyhting.
+I recommend you use https://github.com/itschip/fivem-react-webpack5 instead.

 ## Usage and installation
 To use the boilerplate, clone or download the repo, and add it to your resource folder.